gio-rocha/Location-maps-with-Python/README.md

 # Outputs
-  - Location map of a city
+  - Location map of Guapimirim (the city was chosen as the study area because it's the author's place of residence)
   - Location map of the brazilian regions